sinaatalay/RenderCV/docs/user_guide/structure_of_the_yaml_input_file.md

   - Managed a team of **5** engineers.
 ```

-By default, the `an_arbitrary_key` key will not affect the output as the built-in design options do not use it.
+By default, the `an_arbitrary_key` key will not affect the output as the default design options do not use it.
 However, you can use the `an_arbitrary_key` key in your own design options (see `design.entry_types` field).

 ## "`design`" field